 • Testing to full safe working load (up to 180kg)

-• Advice on when to replace slings or components
+• Advice on replacing slings or worn components

-• Wide range of spare parts and frequent same-day repairs
+• Access to a wide range of spare parts and frequent same-day repairs

 How Often Should You Test to Full Load?

-LOLER requires inspections every 6 months, but SWL testing isn’t mandated on that schedule.
-However, we recommend testing to full load:
+LOLER requires thorough examination every six months, but SWL testing is not mandated on that same schedule.
+Even so, full-load testing is often a sensible additional step.

 • At least annually, especially for frequently used hoists